stts-se/wikispeech-server/docker/compose/README.md

 WORK IN PROGRESS

-This is a folder with utilities and info for building and running the Wikispeech server using `docker-compose`.
+Utilities and info for building and running the Wikispeech server using `docker-compose`.

 ### I. Install `docker-compose`